Getting clients for a business can be tough.

 I’ll show you.

-There are four phases to inbound marketing, comprising of the following.
+There are four phases to inbound marketing, and how to leverage them to gain more clients.

 You need to attract high quality leads to your website that can convert to paying customers.
 This is where content marketing comes into play.
 Offering free value like this is one of the best ways to ramp up organic traffic.